 One Call Alert’s equipment selection offers a few main systems: in-home units, mobile GPS devices, or a combination of both.
 We especially like their Complete Protection, which is a more comprehensive medical alert system.

 This system works with your existing landline service to protect you at home.
 It comes with a base station plus your choice of a lanyard button (a neck pendant) or wrist button.
-We tested it and found that while it has a no-frills design, we liked that it offers great range (1,300 ft) for a reasonable $24.95 per month.
+We tested it and found that while it has a no-frills design, we liked that it offers an excellent range (1,300 ft) for a reasonable $24.95 per month.

 Compared to Medical Guardian’s $30 per month standard system, we think One Call Alert might be on to something here.
 That said, it’s a bit more expensive than Bay Alarm Medical.
-Keep in mind that you can also add fall protection for an extra $10 monthly.
+Keep in mind, you can also add fall protection for an extra $10 monthly.
 Here are other basic features it includes:

-This is a standard protection plan that includes a cellular-based unit and doesn’t require you to have a landline or internet.
+This system offers a standard protection plan that includes a cellular-based unit and doesn’t require you to have a landline or internet.
 That’s why we highly recommend cellular systems — not to mention they’re typically more reliable than landline-based systems.
-This one costs $19.95 per month, which we consider a pretty good deal in the industry.
+This setup costs $19.95 per month, which we consider a pretty good deal in the industry.
 There’s no equipment cost, but you will have to return the devices if you cancel your subscription.
 Also keep in mind that there is a one-time $49.95 fee required to subscribe to this plan.
 Here are other features included:

 This travel-friendly device gives you protection both inside and away from your home.
 One Call Alert uses GPS enabled tracking so you have the flexibility to maintain an active lifestyle (great for a loved one who is always on the go!).
 As mentioned, the wearable button design is clunkier than we’d like, but we tried it out and found it was a comfortable wear.
-Ultimately, it gave us confidence knowing it was there while out and about.
+Ultimately, it gave us confidence knowing it was there while we were out and about.
 The only real complaint we had is that at $37.95 per month, it’s a touch pricey compared to the competition.
 Mobile On-the-Go includes:

-This is One Call Alert’s most expensive alert system, but it also gives you the best value for protecting yourself and another loved one.
+This setup is One Call Alert’s most expensive alert system, but it also gives you the best value for protecting yourself and another loved one.
 For $44.95 per month, you’ll receive two waterproof devices that don’t require a landline or internet.
 It’s not cheap!
 But we found this bundle to be more affordable than some other alert systems that can run you $80 to cover two people.
 Features include: